The MADMUC lab opened in May 2000, funded by $895,687 "new opportunities" grant from the

 4) personalized persuasive technologies for user behaviour change to improve: healthy living, physical activity, productive work, social support and more engaging learning experiences.

-Since its inception, 97 graduate students from 25 different countries have completed or are completing their MSc (80) and PhD (17) degrees in the lab.
-The lab is vibrant place with students who actively publish, win awards and prestigious scholarships.
+Since its inception, 106 graduate students from 25 different countries have completed or are completing their MSc (85) and PhD (21) degrees in the lab.
+MADMUC is vibrant place with students who actively publish, win awards and prestigious scholarships.
 It also has many tropical plants to make the long winters greener.

 The purpose of the University of Saskatchewan MADMUC Lab is to explore and develop: